Malicious virus shuttered U.S. power plant - DHS

 Attacks against the energy sector represented 41 percent of the total number of incidents in fiscal 2012.
 According to the report, ICS-CERT helped 23 oil and natural gas sector organizations after they were hit by a targeted spear-phishing campaign - when emails with malicious content are specifically targeted at their employees.

 The water sector had the second highest number of incidents, representing 15 percent.
-(Reporting By Jim Finkle in Boston; Additional reporting by Deborah Charles in Washington; Editing by Tim Dobby and Bob Burgdorfer)
+(Reporting By Jim Finkle in Boston; Additional reporting by Deborah Charles in Washington; Editing by Tim Dobbyn)